Meet the Macintosh!

 problematic, and some of these cannot even read their own files from a

 previous version, let alone import data between platforms.
-It may be
+Best to

 apps you use, and check file import/export options between versions and